1950s Concepts

 1958 Architect’s Home and Studio

 These projects covered a wide range of problems, materials and modular forms.
-They spanned the period from my own nascent thoughts through my first four jobs in architecture, my time with Frank Lloyd Wright and my seminal week with Bruce Goff.
+They spanned the period from my own nascent thoughts through my first four jobs working for other architects, my time with Frank Lloyd Wright and my seminal week of tutoring with Bruce Goff.
+In sum, this was about as good an architectural education as it was possible to get at the time.

 At the end of this period, I felt myself to be a competent designer - in other words, I could conceive a building in my head clearly and expect no surprises when it was built - it was the building process, itself, that I took on as my main focus throughout the 60s.